shanethacker/shanethacker.github.io/_posts/2015-08-10-magical-disappearing-session-value.md

 * Examining the actual traffic more often would have brought this bug to light.
 * 90% of the users are using a slightly different system than I am.
 We need one of those for testing.
 * No matter how innocuous it seems, copying and pasting deserves extra testing attention.
+* Validation really needs to send a message, even if it seems like it could just be quiet.